SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_3/Notes.md

 I need to think my search better.
 What do I need from this search?
 Papers that discuss the following:
 1. Importance and form of recommending diverse books to users
 2. Potential biases that can arise from automatic recommendation of books to users

+STOP FOR NOW AND THINK.
+WHAT SHOULD YOU CHANGE?